umarurize/PV-Toolkit/README.md

 :arrow_forward: After running eqe-helper, your data files will look like the following.
-:arrow_forward: Before running this function, you should organize your data files like the following.
 * First folder (you can name it as you like)
   * data1.txt
   * data2.txt